Tea leaf grading: Etymology

 The origin of the word "pekoe" is uncertain.
 One explanation is that it is derived from the transliterated mispronunciation of the Amoy (Xiamen) dialect word for a Chinese tea known as "white down/hair" (白毫; pe̍h-ho).
 This is how "pekoe" is listed by Rev. Robert Morrison (1782–1834) in his Chinese dictionary (1819) as one of the seven sorts of black tea "commonly known by Europeans".
-This refers to the down-like white "hairs" on the leaf and also to the youngest leaf buds.
+This refers to the down-like white "hair" on the leaf bud and the youngest leaves.
 Another hypothesis is that the term derives from the Chinese báihuā "white flower" (白花 (báihuā, pe̍h-hoe)), and refers to the bud content of pekoe tea.

 Sir Thomas Lipton, the 19th-century British tea magnate, is widely credited with popularizing, if not inventing, the term "orange pekoe", which seems to have no Chinese precedent, for Western markets.
 The "orange" in orange pekoe is sometimes mistaken to mean the tea has been flavoured with orange, orange oils, or is otherwise associated with the fruit, which has no relation to the tea or its flavor.
 There are two explanations for its meaning, though neither is definitive: